LeeAnnEditor/o365hq/services/Microsoft Teams - Initial Planning and Setup.md

 workplace chat, video meetings, file storage (including file collaboration), and application integration.
-We will help you determine your requirements for using Teams, necessary groups, and modules, and a scheme for working with Teams, based on information received from you.
+We will help you determine your requirements for using Teams, necessary groups, and modules, and a scheme for working with Teams based on information received from you.
-We will develop a statement of work for implementation and then we configure Teams following the SOW.
+We will develop a statement of work (SOW) for implementation and then we configure Teams following the SOW.

 ### IT Partner responsibilities